USStateDept/State-TalentMAP-API/SETUP.md

 python manage.py runserver
 ```

+Viewing `localhost:8000` should serve you with Swagger documentation on the API.

 For production, it is recommended to set up uwsgi settings, which fall outside of the scope of this document.